 In the previous report (Q4/2022) cash was not considered in asset allocation like in this report, due to intepreration of the disclosure requirements at that time.
 The 2022 figures have not been recalculated now.
-However, the situation in terms of the investments and cash in the fund account has remained similar are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.
+However, the situation in terms of the investments and cash in the fund account has remained similar.